 The Act also authorizes the U.S. Office of Personnel Management (OPM) to provide observers to certain political subdivisions (counties) and other political units as determined by the Attorney General.
 In such subdivisions, observers may enter any place where an election is being held to monitor (1) whether persons who are entitled to vote are being permitted to vote, and (2) whether votes cast are being properly tabulated.
 The observers then prepare reports that are submitted to the Civil Rights Division of the U.S. Department of Justice (DOJ), which enforces the Voting Rights Act.
 Voting Rights observations are held for elections throughout the year.
 More information about federal observers and how to request monitoring of an election by DOJ can be found on the website of DOJ's Civil Rights Division.

 OPM continuously accepts applications from individuals with skills in these languages: Spanish, Mandarin, Cantonese, Tagalog, Vietnamese, Korean, and several Native American and Alaskan languages.
-If you would like to apply, call the toll-free number below or send an email to email@example.com.
+If you would like to apply send an email to email@example.com.

 Mail inquiries to: